-Fluoride toothpastes and mouth rinses/mouthwashes can help reduce tooth decay as much as 40% if used in conjunction with proper brushing and flossing.
-Any child under the age of six should use products specifically labeled for their age group.
-Tartar control toothpastes can reduce tartar above the gum line.
+Fluoride toothpaste and mouth rinses/mouthwashes can help reduce tooth decay as much as 40% if used in conjunction with proper brushing and flossing.
+Any child under the age of six should use products labeled explicitly for their age group.
+Tartar control toothpaste can reduce tartar above the gum line.
 However, since gum disease starts below the gum line, these products have not been proven to reduce the early stages of gum disease.

 There are many antiplaque rinses on the market, many of which are approved by the American Dental Association.
 These rinses contain ingredients that may help control early gum disease when used in conjunction with brushing and flossing.

 In addition to daily brushing and flossing, it is essential to have your teeth professionally cleaned every six months.
 The importance of coming to see us twice a year can not be understated.